bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

     [x] 2.
 Verify test fails
     [x] 3.
 Fix bug by implementing logic in the code [x] 4.
 Verify test passes
     [x] 5.
-Refactor any logic to improve the code (no refactoring needed) [x] 6.
+Refactor any logic to improve the code
+    [x] 6.
 Make a git commit describing the fix